tjiin/qq_lang/README.md

 ## QQLang (because _tears_)
-A simple personal project creating a programming language in python.
+A simple personal project writing a programming language in python.
 The goal was to explore language theory, parsing and syntax, something I've always been interested in,

 ### So...What is it good for?
 "Absolutely nothing!"